Hansini2325/vitatracker-/README.md

 export MYSQL_USER=root
 export MYSQL_PASSWORD=your_password
 export MYSQL_DB=vitatracker
-export SECRET_KEY=your-super-secret-key
+export SECRET_KEY=your-secret-key
-Option B: Edit config.py Open config.py and manually replace the values with your database credentials.

-Run the App
+6. Run the Application
 Bash

 python app.py
-Open your browser and go to: http://localhost:5000
+Open your browser and navigate to: http://localhost:5000
 ________________________________________
 => Usage & Testing Guide
 To test the full functionality of the application, follow this flow: